internetarchive/dweb-mirror/INSTALLATION.md

 * [INSTALLATION-rachel.md](./INSTALLATION-rachel.md)
   for Rachel on their own Rachel 3+ (incomplete)

+See also [INSTALLATION-faq.md](./INSTALLATION-faq.md), a work in progress to handle some of the questions.
 If anything here doesn't work please email mitra@archive.org or it would be even more helpful to post a question or fix on https://github.com/internetarchive/dweb-mirror/issues